shuowencs/Robust-Score-Test/README.md

 Function file that implements this: data_generation.m

 # 2. Estimate the nuisance parameter
 The test statistic requires a plugged-in estimand of nuisance parameter.
 The function file that implement this estimation (under the null that beta=0) is rmle.m.
-In small sample the estimand can be NA, and for these cases I use steepest ascent as an alternative.
-The code is in the rmle2.m.
-I commented their performances and issues in the debugging.m program.
+We consider three score-based algorithms: BHHH, BFGS and L-BFGS-M. For L-BFGS-M we use the code by Stephen Becker (https://github.com/stephenbeckr/L-BFGS-B-C).
+We prefer L-BFGS-M since it features better performance in our finite sample simulations.

 Auxiliary functions:
    counting.m: counts the number of occurrence of x (covariates) and s (outcomes)
    compute_z_all: computes analytical score vectors
+Note: to implement L-BFGS-M, need to download and compile mexfiles from Stephen Becker's GitHub website.

-# 3. Constructing test statistic
+# 3. Constructing the sup test statistic
-There are three functions that implements this.
-One is without regularization at all, while the other two feature different regularizations.

-(a) stat.m: without regularization
-(b) tnDelta.m: apply regularization on the I_\delta\delta matrix (c) tnVar.m: apply direct regularization on the orthogonalized variance covariance matrix
+The function file is stat.m.
+In finite sample, we adjust the test statistic construction using Tikhonov regularization.

 # 4. Size Properties
 Compute the actual size of the test statistic across different sample sizes.
 Data generation under the null